Music of the West Country: (1) We are Family - clan Lakeman and sounds from Dartmoor, Derry and Barnsley

 A native of Cornwall, long-time inhabitant of Devon, he trundles around the country and beyond - or did pre-Covid - with his concertina, charming audiences with his songs, tunes and a top journalist's gift for storytelling.

 His is a remarkably gifted family.
 Geoff's wife, Joy, plays fiddle, was a teacher and served as a magistrate.
-All three sons, who I first encountered as little boys when my children were still little girls, have done outstandingly well in music, winning significant national and international recognition.
+All three sons, who I first encountered as little boys when my children were still little girls, have done outstandingly well in music, winning significant change national and international recognition.

-Seth, the eldest, has played to 45,000 people in Hyde Park, and his brothers perform in exceptional duos with their wives, Sean with Kathryn Roberts and Sam with Cara Dillon.
+Seth, the youngest, has played to 45,000 people in Hyde Park, and his brothers perform in exceptional duos with their wives, Sean with Kathryn Roberts and Sam with Cara Dillon.
 All three sons, plus Kathryn, Cara and Kathryn's friend from Barnsley Kate Rusby, were members of Equation.

 On to the music and let's hear first from Geoff.